General classification of charged test particle circular orbits in Reissner--Nordstr\"om spacetime: Reissner--Nordstr om spacetime and circularly orbiting charged particles

 where $L$ and $E$ are respectively the angular momentum and energy of the particle as measured by an observer at rest at infinity.
+A dot represents differentiation with respect to the proper time.
 On the equatorial plane $\theta=\pi/2$, the motion equations can be reduced to the form $\dot r^2 + V^2 = E^2/\mu^2$ which describes the motion of a test particle inside an effective potential $V$.
 Then, it is convenient to define the potential

-which corresponds to the value of $E/\mu$ at which the (radial) kinetic energy of the particle vanishes \cite{RuRR,Chandra,Levin:2008mq,Bilic:2006bh}, i. e. it is the value at which $r$ is a ``turning point'' $(V=E/\mu)$.
-The effective potential with positive (negative) sign corresponds to the solution with